Kehvarl/roguelikedev-2021/README.md

   * Make sure we initialize any existing components with the reference back to its owner.
 * Update our player instance to have a Fighter component.
 * Update our random monsters to have Fighter and AI components to make them more interesting.
+* Now we need to update our game loop (Game-Tick if you forgot) to make use of the AI on our creatures!
+Basically we just call "Take-turn" on anything that has an AI component.